phyloworks/CyPySci/README.md

 We are using the [Anaconda](https://www.continuum.io/downloads) distribution of python.

-If you would like to joint this group, contact Dr. Heath or Dr. Nason.
+If you would like to join this group, contact Dr. Heath or Dr. Nason.